 Booking your first event can be daunting and it is often the point at which ‘imposter syndrome’ really kicks in.
 Remembering all the things you need to take, what insurance you need to have, ensuring you have all the right products, packaging, signs and branding – it is a lot!
-But it’s important to remember that everyone has been there – everyone has a first time for everything, and your fellow market traders will understand.
-However, it’s still important to be as prepared as possible.
+Planning how you set up your first stall at a market is important, but there are a couple of things to do first.

-- How people can purchase i.e. setting up a card reader, having a secure box for cash and a float
+- How people can purchase from you once they see your stall, i.e. setting up a card reader, having a secure box for cash and a float.
+After all, your main market priority is profit!
+Putting your brand out there is also a huge benefit, but you have to be able to let people buy!

 - Your layout and how to draw people in with banners, signs, bags etc.